 Sodium is well-known to cause increased blood pressure in some people, especially those at risk for heart disease, or who already have it.
 Consider that, unless you exercise intensely, and/or sweat a lot, your body only needs about 500 mg sodium per day.
 Most people consume well in excess of 3500 mg sodium per day (learn more about how to decrease that here).
 If you have high blood pressure, or if it runs in your family, the recommendation is 1500 mg or less per day.

-The recommended fiber intake is at least 25 grams per day.
+The recommended fiber intake is at least 25 grams per day, depending on your age and sex (see page 146 of for a table of recommendations).
 More is okay, just make sure to increase it slowly, and drink plenty of fluids.
 Fiber has tons of benefits, and is essential for heart health.
 More to come in a future post on that, but you can read more about it using the previous link if you’d like!